 Sometimes, if this is the case this stockist is perhaps not the right match for you but when you start out it can also be that you set your minimum to high for the number of products you have meaning the stockist would have to buy too many of the styles they like.
 If you keep getting this as an excuse, then do review your minimums.
 If you think this is the perfect retailer for your range, then I would say that you’re so confident that they will do well with the range and therefore you would be happy to offer them a lower minimum order value for their first order.

-I already have several other suppliers that does the same thing
+I already have several other suppliers that do the same thing

 It’s a quiet time of the year for my shop